Practice Areas / Criminal Defense / Misdemeanors

 A misdemeanor case begins when a police officer issues a Uniform Law Citation, commonly referred to as “a ticket,” alleging that a person, the defendant, has violated Michigan state law or a local ordinance.
 The maximum penalty that can be imposed by a judge or magistrate for a misdemeanor conviction are 93 days jail, probation, fines, costs and fees.
 Some of the most common misdemeanor cases include:

-- Operating While Intoxicated (OWI), Operating While Visibly Impaired (OWVI), 1st or 2nd offense
+- Operating While Intoxicated (OWI), Operating While Visibly Impaired (OWVI), 1st or 2nd offense, or High BAC

 - Operating While Under the Influence of Drugs (OUID), 1st or 2nd offense